Pakistan Atomic Energy Commission: Research and education

-Since its establishment in 1956, the PAEC has provided a conspicuous example of the benefits of atomic age technologies for the advancement of agriculture, engineering, biology, and medicine.
-In 1960, the PAEC established its first nuclear medicine centre for cancer treatment at the Jinnah Medical College of the University of Karachi; the second Medical Isotope Institute was established at the Mayo Hospital of the King Edward Medical University, Lahore.
-Physicians and medical researchers were provided with facilities for cancer diagnosis and treatment by the PAEC's funding.
+Since its establishment in 1956, the Atomic Energy Commission has provided a conspicuous example of the benefits of atomic age technologies for the advancement of agriculture, engineering, biology, and medicines.
+Since 1960, the Atomic Energy Commission has promoted, sponsored, and promoted the education on the physical sciences and the engineering in the country.
+The Atomic Energy Commission established the cancer awareness workshops and nation's first cancer research center at the Jinnah Medical College of the University of Karachi, followed by the establishment of the nuclear medicine institute established at the Mayo Hospital of the King Edward University in Lahore.
+The Atomic Energy Commission regularly provides the funding and financial support to the practicising physicians and cancer researchers of the Karachi University and the King Edward University.